bhavya-analytics/ab-testing-sql-analysis/README.md

 Based on the analysis, Variant B outperforms Variant A on conversion and revenue efficiency.
 Segment-level analysis also helps identify which device types and regions show the strongest response to the experiment.

+## Final Recommendation

+Based on the analysis, Variant B demonstrates higher conversion rates and stronger revenue performance across multiple segments.

+Recommendation:
+- Roll out Variant B to all users
+- Continue monitoring performance with larger sample sizes
+- Conduct follow-up experiments for optimization

+This reflects how experimentation results are translated into business decisions.

 ## Business Recommendation

 If the observed pattern continues at scale, Variant B should be prioritized because it delivers stronger conversion performance and higher revenue contribution.
 Additional testing with larger samples would strengthen decision confidence.